Marion Aunor: Movie actress

-Following the footsteps of her aunt singer turned actress the Superstar Nora Aunor, Marion is also ventured into an acting for Film.
-Marion's 1st movie was a cameo appearance in a romantic movie, "The Breakup Playlist" in 2015, which stars Piolo Pascual & singer turned actress Sarah Geronimo-Guidicelli.
-Her follow up movie and also her 2st debut supporting movie, "Tibak" in 2016.
-5 years later, she's also starred in her next movie "Kaka" was released in 2021, which stars It's Showtime hosts Ion "Kuya Escort" Perez, and Jackie "Ate Girl" Gonzaga (also Jackie's debut movie).
-Her recent new movie, "Revirginized" was released in 2021, with co star the Megastar Sharon Cuneta (as also her comeback movie in VIVA Films for the first time after 18 years since 2003), Rosanna Roses, former Tacloban Mayor Christina Gonzales, Albert Martinez, Abby Bautista & Marco Gumabao.
+Following the footsteps of her aunt the late singer turned actress Nora Aunor, Marion also ventured into acting in films.
+Marion's first movie was a cameo appearance in a romantic movie, The Breakup Playlist in 2015, which stars Piolo Pascual & singer turned actress Sarah Geronimo-Guidicelli.
+Her follow up movie was Tibak, directed by Arlyn Dela Cruz in 2016.
+5 years later, she also starred in her next movie Kaka which was released in 2021.
+It also stars It's Showtime hosts Ion "Kuya Escort" Perez, and Jackie "Ate Girl" Gonzaga (Jackie's debut movie).
+Her most recent new movie, Revirginized was released in 2021, with co-star Sharon Cuneta, Rosanna Roses, former Tacloban Mayor Christina Gonzales, Albert Martinez, Abby Bautista & Marco Gumabao.